 There are several ways to make collaboration between management and makers better:

 - Let your team have flexible work hours, or let them work from home.
 For example, most freelance developers code at night because no one can interrupt them and they can get things done while the world is quiet.

 - Schedule meetings at the very start of the day.
 This way, people don't have to switch gears in the middle of work and can work without keeping one eye on the clock, careful not to miss the meeting.

 - Limit work to 40 hours/week, not 8 hours/day.
-If the person is in the zone, the worst thing they can do is stop working because it’s time to go home.
-Plus, if they have one hour left, instead of waiting it out, they’ll go home and use that hour better next day.
+If the person is in the zone, the worst thing they can do is stop working because it's time to go home.
+Plus, if they have one hour left, instead of waiting it out, they'll go home and use that hour better the next day.